atosti/coc/README.md

 9. Add a description of whether BVPS or EPS is higher to the console logs for the Graham Number.
 10. In `handler.py`update scrape() to append everything to one dictionary.
 11. Add a helper function to adjust urls to either use `.` or `-`as required by a website for scraping.
+12. Setup test coverage tools on the repo.